 Platforms target any application implemented in hardware using the Vitis tools.
-Hardware components of a platform are designed using the Vivado Design Suite and IP Integrator.
+Hardware components of a platform are designed using the Vivado Design Suite and IP integrator.
 Software components of a platform are likewise created using the Vitis or PetaLinux tool chain.

-This chapter describes the flow to create hardware components of a platform using the IP Integrator.
-The design created using the IP Integrator captures the logical and physical interfaces to the hardware functions coming from the Vitis environment.
-The processor, memory, and all external board interfaces are configured using a combination of Xilinx IP, custom IP, and RTL.
-This provides a logic wrapper for the hardware functions to be executed properly on the platform.
+This chapter describes the flow to create and configure hardware components of a platform using the IP integrator.
+The design created using the IP integrator captures the logical and physical interfaces to the hardware functions coming from the Vitis environment.
+The processors, memory, and all external board interfaces are configured using a combination of Xilinx IP, custom IP, and RTL.
+This provides a logical wrapper for the hardware functions to be executed properly on the platform.
 Many configuration and customization options exist on the types of hardware functions being accelerated.

-The Platform creation process is described in Embedded Processor Platform Development in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
+The embedded platform creation process is described in Creating Embedded Platforms in Vitis in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416)(UG1416).
 This chapter covers the functionality available in Vivado to complete the hardware portion of the platform.

-Creating the Vivado Platform Project
+Creating the Platform Project in Vivado

-A Vitis[TM] platform project begins with a Vivado Design Suite project file (<platform>.xpr) as the starting point to build the Xilinx[®] Support Archive (XSA) file.
+A Vitism platform project begins with a Vivado Design Suite project file (<platform>.xpr) as the starting point to build the Xilinx® Support Archive (XSA) file for hardware components.

-After the project is created, create a block design.
+After the project is created, a block design must be created.
 The block design is used to instantiate the necessary IP to create the hardware portion of the platform.
 As an example, the following figure shows the block design for the base platform, ZC702, provided in the Vivado IP Integrator.

-Figure 212: IP Integrator Block Design of the ZC702 Platform
+Figure 237: IP Integrator Block Design of the ZC702 Platform